webondevices/webondevices/content/posts/30-03-2018/index.md

 These boost modules are available with a USB port on the output side.
 With this you could very easily build a **mobile phone charger** using AA or AAA batteries.
 This is because phone chargers and regular USB ports also supply 5 V.

-Once the input power is connected to the module from any of the source listed above, you can plug in a regular USB cable to power the Arduino.
+Once the input power is connected to the module from any of the sources listed above, you can plug in a regular USB cable to power the Arduino.

 ![usb charger](http://www.webondevices.com/posts/2018/boost.jpg)